+The Department of Finance, Economics, and International Business offers a Bachelor of Business Administration degree in Economics.
 Graduates of the program add value to many types of organizations.
-They are prepared to meet the challenges of the modern day business environment because they have mastered many professional skills.
+They are prepared to meet the challenges of the modern-day business environment because they have mastered many professional skills.

 - Communicate economic ideas and analysis effectively, in writing and in oral presentations

-- Use quantitative techniques, economic modelling, and problem-solving skills to develop, complete, and present a research project involving economic analysis
+- Use quantitative techniques, economic modeling, and problem-solving skills to develop, complete, and present a research project involving economic analysis

 - Review and analyze, critically, alternative economic policy proposals